mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 ## Methods

-### public virtual bool Autoload(ref string name, ref string texture)
+### public virtual bool Autoload(ref string name, ref string texture, ref string[] altTextures)

 Allows you to automatically load an NPC instead of using Mod.AddNPC.
 Return true to allow autoloading; by default returns the mod's autoload property.
-Name is initialized to the overriding class name, and texture is initialized to the namespace and overriding class name with periods replaced with slashes.
-Use this method to either force or stop an autoload, or to change the default display name and texture path.
+Name is initialized to the overriding class name, texture is initialized to the namespace and overriding class name with periods replaced with slashes, and altTextures is initialized to null.
+Use this method to either force or stop an autoload, to change the default display name and texture path, or to give the NPC alternate textures.

 ### public virtual void AutoloadHead(ref string headTexture, ref string bossHeadTexture)